Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-The fake clues describe heist or detective stories, clearly pointing away from all Star Wars films, especially the correct answer.
-They are believable and don't relate to the correct answer at all.
+These clues entirely miss the criteria for 'fake.'
+They do not point to any of the *incorrect Star Wars choices* provided.
+Instead, they describe genres and plot points (historical drama, quest for concealed riches) that are entirely unrelated to the Star Wars universe, making them ineffective for misdirecting players within the given options.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices